Ddemon26/custom-mcp-servers/README.md

 ## Overview
 - Each server is self-contained (its own `package.json`, `src`, and compiled `dist` output) so you can build, deploy, or version them independently.
-- Tooling covers HTTP inspection, browser automation, archive management, dice rolling, read-only codebase exploration, controlled file download management, structured data conversions (JSON/YAML/XML), Markdown analysis, Old School RuneScape data lookups, and timezone utilities.
+- Tooling covers HTTP inspection, browser automation, archive management, FFmpeg-powered media editing, dice rolling, read-only codebase exploration, controlled file download management, structured data conversions (JSON/YAML/XML), Markdown analysis, Old School RuneScape data lookups, and timezone utilities.
 - All servers log operational details to stderr to keep stdout clean for MCP responses.
 - Distributed under the MIT license for unrestricted commercial and personal use.